-When Jerrod Nichols joined Fuse Architecture, he immediately jumped in as PM on three different projects.
+When Jerrod Nicholls joined Fuse Architecture, he immediately jumped in as PM on three different projects.
 He’d been working in Archicad and there was no time to re-learn Revit on the job.
 “Rather than refresh my memory on Revit I’d last used 8 years before in school, I used Archicad and committed to taking Revit classes on-line to catch up,” said Jerrod.

 That never happened.
 Instead, Jerrod’s dilemma became a side by side comparison between Archicad and Revit at this small architect-led design-build firm in Santa Cruz, California.

 What everyone knows about Revit is BIM, parametrically coordinated information drawn in 2D to create a 3D model.
 While a leap beyond computer aided drafting (CAD) programs, Revit’s history as an engineering tool meant it was more focused on documentation than design.
 Jerrod’s colleagues had questions as they watched him work.
 It became clear to everyone that Archicad was a more powerful design tool than Revit.

 “Very early on using Archicad, I recognized it had SketchUp qualities,” said Jerrod.
 The partners at Fuse saw that too, and so began a six month debate over whether to fully switch to Archicad.
 It was clearly silly to have both systems in an office of ten users.
 Two key factors in their final decision were their project types and the firm’s design focus.

 90% of projects designed and built by Fuse Architecture are high-end custom residential.
 Engineering coordination is not a major factor in these projects.
 “You really have to sketch out a lot of ideas and need a better understanding of the design before you bring it into Revit,” said Jerrod.
 Initial hand sketching is still a critical tool but design moves into the computer sooner with Archicad.